 Tasman Ecovillage came into existence when the Community Development Scheme was registered in 2013.
 Pioneers purchased some of the motel apartments to live in and to invest in.
-The motel and café continue to operate providing short term accommodation for visitors to the Ecovillage and the surrounding area.
 The second wave of settlers purchased residential home sites in the "Pod A" housing cluster and built homes and many of these are now occupied.

 With strata title ownership, Tasman Ecovillage offers private space for your own home together with an abundance of shared spaces that encourage interaction with the community.
 Common property includes the community kitchen and dining area, barbecues, common rooms, laundry, sauna, tennis courts and 19 acres (7.8ha) of common ground including the dams and the creek.
 There are also some established gardens.